xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 6.1.2.1 Inputs

-`masl` reads MASLDSL from standard input until the end of the file is reached.
+`masl` reads serial MASL from standard input until the end of the file is reached.
 It also takes a validation flag.

 6.1.2.2 Outputs